MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

 ### TextNode

-It\'s an abstract class.
-It\'s inherited by `Text`, `QuotableText` and `GreedyText`.
+It's an abstract class.
+It's inherited by `Text`, `QuotableText` and `GreedyText`.
 It represents a type of text based node

 For a `TextNode` instance, you can restrict the length range of the str text argument.
 If the length of the parsed text is out of range, a `TextLengthOutOfRange` exception will be risen

-By default there\'s no length range restriction
+By default there's no length range restriction

 #### at_min_length